athensresearch/athens/CONTRIBUTING.md

 Most communication about Athens development happens in the #athens channel in the [Roam Slack](https://roamresearch.slack.com/join/shared_invite/enQtODg3NjIzODEwNDgwLTdhMjczMGYwN2YyNmMzMDcyZjViZDk0MTA2M2UxOGM5NTMxNDVhNDE1YWVkNTFjMGM4OTE3MTQ3MjEzNzE1MTA).

 You can also reach out to Jeff on Twitter at [@tangjeff0](https://twitter.com/tangjeff0).
 He posts regular updates about this project.

-We will make an Athens Research Twitter account later at a suitable time.
+The Athens Research Twitter is at [@AthensResearch](https://twitter.com/AthensResearch)

 ## Development Environment
+These are generic instructions for setting up a development environment.
+[Here](#Setting-up-a-Mac-Development-environment) are the streamlined Mac steps.
+### Setting up a Development Environment
 1. Download a `java` JDK.
 You can download the most [current version](https://www.oracle.com/java/technologies/javase-downloads.html) or access the [JDK archives](https://jdk.java.net/archive/).
+You should use version 11 or higher.
 2. Download `yarn`: [yarn](https://www.npmjs.com/package/yarn).
 3. Install `lein` (build automation and dependency management tool for Clojure).
 You can either use a [package manager](https://github.com/technomancy/leiningen/wiki/Packaging) such as Homebrew or Chocolatey, or you can download from the command line.
 Detailed instructions for installing from the command line on Linux, macOS, and Windows are below.

-### On Linux:
+#### On Linux:
    * Install curl command
 > ```sudo apt-get install -y curl```
    * Download the lein script